billkremer/baby-boom/stretch-goals.md

   - [-] mobile - use phone
   - [X] create real email for user.

-Node, Express, Angular and PostgreSQL, Nodemailer to send emails using a GMail email address, and Amazon Web Services WS S3 storage to keep the photos.
+Node, Express, Angular and PostgreSQL, Nodemailer to send emails using a GMail email address, and Amazon Web Services S3 storage to keep the photos.
+Boostrap to line everything up and make it responsive.

 Plan to use Heroku to host the site.